Alaska lawmaker with Oath Keepers ties eligible for office

 Eastman has acknowledged his membership in the Oath Keepers but said during the trial that he sees the group as dormant.
 Eastman said he was in Washington, D.C., on Jan.
 6 for a speech by then-President Donald Trump but did not participate in the riot.
 Eastman has not been accused of any crimes.
 He has not disavowed the Oath Keepers.

-McKenna’s ruling found that “Rep. Eastman is a member of that organization, but that he does not and did not possess a specific intent to further the Oath Keeper’s words or actions aimed at overthrowing the United States government.”

-The judge said that doesn’t disqualify him from public office.
+The judge found that his membership in the far-right group doesn’t disqualify him from public office.

 The judge’s order is on hold pending a possible appeal.
 A hearing is scheduled for Jan.
 4 to discuss whether an appeal has been filed.